DHosseiny/BazaarLintRules/README.md

-Lint rules for bazaar.
+# Lint rules for bazaar

-Rules are in [this](rules/src/main/java/com/farsitel/bazaar/lintrules/rules) folder
+Rules are in [this](rules/src/main/java/com/farsitel/bazaar/lintrules/rules) folder.